The Short Story of Where Orinda and its Roads Stand Today

 Half of Orinda's roads were in a Poor to Failed condition; below a rating of PCI-50 (Pavement Condition Index), before new taxes were voted for starting in 2012.
 Orinda is one of the wealthiest communities in the Bay Area and yet had some of its worst roads.
 It had been grappling with the issue since the City formed an Infrastructure Committee in 2004 which released its report in 2006 detailing the cost to bring our roads and associated storm drains up to reasonable standards.

-A report by the City's Infrastructure Commission (CIOC) in March 2016 updated the total cost to bring all roads in Orinda up to Good condition (above PCI 50) by the end of 2022: $88 million.
-This includes $74 million for road repair and $14 million to rehabilitate the storm drains running under or adcent to the roads.
-The report also stated that it would cost another $3 million per year to maintain the roads at that level after they have been repaired (which has been increased to 3.5 million).
+A report by the City's Infrastructure Commission (CIOC) in January 2018 updated the total cost to bring all Publicly Maintained roads in Orinda up to Good condition (above PCI 50) by the end of 2022: $66 million plus $15 million to rehabilitate the storm drains running under or adcent to the roads.
+The report also stated that it would cost another $3.5 million per year to maintain the roads at that level after they have been repaired.

 But there remain two major issues the city has not addressed: